 If you train several days a week in a humid gym and you use chalk regularly, then you should try to clean your bar once per week.
 That is, once a week with a full maintenance routine (more on this below).

 Most people will fall in the middle, myself included.
-I personally do a full cleaning of my bar once per month.
+I do a full cleaning of my bar once per month.
 Sometimes, I’ll do it twice a month if it’s getting heavier use.
-Occasionally, I’ll slip up and only do a full cleaning once in a two month period.
+Occasionally, I’ll slip up and only do a full cleaning once every two months.

 This doesn’t include the times I quickly brush out chalk and dead skin after deadlift sessions.